PREVENTING COMMON PITFALLS AND BUILDING TRUST – THE FINTECHFORCE WAY

 Today I want to talk about some of the issues that early-stage Fintechs run into as a matter of course, and how we at FintechForce go about solving those issues for them.
 I won’t be able to cover them all, but hopefully there’ll be enough for you to get a feel for it.

 I started working in the financial services sector back in 2002, right on the heels of the ignominious collapse of the dot-com bubble.
 In other words, I started working in Fintech before it was cool – or even had a name.

 In 2013, I finally jumped ship from public accounting firms and started working in Fintech proper, consummating the happy marriage between my extensive knowledge of finance and many years of experience working with financial service institutions and technology companies.

 What I soon realized, though, was that my path was by no means a typical one in the ecosystem.
 This brings me to the first common pitfall of fledgling Fintechs, namely overplaying the tech side of the equation.
-You may have the slickest UI in the world, but if the back-end isn’t doing what it’s supposed to in terms of the fin component, the whole thing can shift massively off-balance.
+You may have the slickest UI (user interface) in the world, but if the back end isn’t doing what it’s supposed to in terms of the fin component, the whole thing can shift massively off balance.

 For this reason, one of the first things we do is work on internal controls over financial reporting and in particular over cash transactions.
 At times this means making sure that our client does cash account reconciliations every single day.
 Many companies simply use an omnibus account with tons of cash moving every which way, and eventually find themselves mystified by the underlying treasury activity at their own enterprise.